pyenv-win/pyenv-win/README.md

 ## Change Log

 ### New in 2.64.6.1
 - Version naming conventions have now changed from using 64-bit suffixes when specifying a version to (un)install.
-Now all you need to use is the version number to install your platform's specifc bit version.
+Now all you need to use is the version number to install your platform's specific bit version.
    - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less; if upgrading from that version, install [32bit-train](#32bit-train-support) which is backward compatible, or uninstall all versions of python prior to upgrading pyenv.**
    - Ex. `pyenv install 2.7.17` will install as 64-bit on x64 and 32-bit on x86.
 (64-bit can still use `2.7.17-win32` to install the 32-bit version)
-   - `pyenv global/local/shell` also now recognize your platform and select the appropirate bit version.
+   - `pyenv global/local/shell` also now recognize your platform and select the appropriate bit version.
 (64-bit users will need to specify `[version]-win32` to use the 32-bit versions now)
 - Added support for true unobtrusive, local installs.
   - **\*WARNING\*: This change is backwards incompatible with v1.2.5 or less; if upgrading from that version, install [32bit-train](#32bit-train-support) which is backward compatible, or uninstall all versions of python prior to upgrading pyenv.**
   - No install/uninstall records are written to the registry or Start Menu anymore (no "Programs and Features" records).